Table of Contents

 Maintenance of Certification (MOC)

-Once you pass the certification exam, you will be certified for a period of five (5) years and enrolled in the MOC program for one year at no cost.
-The MOC Program is a yearly renewal fee and DOES NOT include ISCD Member benefits.
+Once you pass the certification exam, you will be certified for a period of five (5) years and enrolled in the MOC program for the first year after successfully passing the exam at no cost.
+The MOC Program is a yearly renewal fee and DOES NOT include ISCD Member benefits, but will give you access to at least 7 continuing education credits each year.

 You will automatically be enrolled in the MOC program if you: